mohakdev/knockout-fixture-app/README.md

 # knockout-fixture-app
-Application which helps you set up knockout fixtures for sporting tournaments.
+Kockout Fixture is a webapp which allows you set up knockout fixtures for sporting tournaments.
+Knockout runs on ReactJS and is purely made in typescript

+## Installation
+## How to use
+---